peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## Endpoint Discovery {#discovery}

-To locate the target for outgoing delegation maintenance notifications, the notification sender MUST perform the following procedure:
+To locate the target for outgoing delegation maintenance notifications, the notification sender MUST perform the following steps:

 1. Construct the lookup name, by injecting the `_dsync` label after the first label of the delegation owner name.